 Description: NASA is interested in the development of advanced soft magnetic materials for use in high-efficiency, high-power electrical systems for power conversion, conditioning, and filtering.
-Such materials will be enabling in future electrical propulsion systems for aircraft and nuclear electric power and propulsion systems.
-Topic areas of interest include the investigation of new materials and processing methods for soft magnetic materials with improved performance at frequencies covering the kHz to MHz range, capable of operating at 200 - 400 °C without cooling.
-A primary goal for inductors and transformers would be a material capable of operating with switching frequencies in the range of 10 - 100 kHz with an induction field around 0.8 T, and have the ability to store at least $20 \text{ kW} \cdot \text{kg}^{-1}$.
+Such materials will be enabling in future electrical propulsion systems for electrified aircraft and nuclear electric power and propulsion systems.
+Topic areas of interest include:

+- Development and investigation of new materials and processing methods for soft magnetic materials with improved performance at frequencies covering the kHz to MHz range, capable of operating at 200 400 °C without cooling.
+A primary goal for inductors and transformers would be a material capable of operating with switching frequencies in the range of 10 - 100 kHz with an induction field at least 0.8 T, with low losses and can store at least 20 kW⋅kg-1. - There is significant interest in the development of techniques to measure and characterize magnetostriction in foils and films, especially as a function of temperature and in the fundamental study of magnetostriction in amorphous-nanocrystalline alloys. - Development of soft magnetic materials optimized to work at cryogenic (77 K and below) temperatures to be used in conjunction with superconducting systems for power filtering/conditioning.
+Also of interest is the development of characterization techniques for measuring magnetic properties (B-H loops, permeability, loss, magnetostriction) at low temperature.

-Research Focus Area: Development of high-temperature refractory alloys and coating systems
+Research Focus Area: Development of high-temperature structural refractory alloys and silicides and environmental coatings for refractory alloys.